11. Right to Acquire

 2.5 Suspensions for anti-social behaviour

 2.5.1 Applications for Right to Acquire can be suspended on the grounds of anti-social behaviour.
-Please refer to the guidance for further information.
+Please refer to the guidance below for further information.

 Sections 192 -193 of the Housing Act 2004 (effective from 6 June 2005) allows for Right to Buy/Acquire applications to be suspended on the grounds of anti-social behaviour.